Local tropicalizations of splice type surface singularities: Splice type singularities are Newton non-degenerate

-For simplicity, we write $Z=Z_{\wu{}}$.
+To simplify notation, we write $\boxedo{Z} :=Z_{\wu{}}$.
 We start by characterizing the components of $Z$.
-Each $J_i$, $i=1,\ldots,k$, defines an end-curve $\Ccurve_i$ determined by the splice diagram $\Gamma_i$ rooted at $u$.
-In turn, \autoref{thm:end-curvesNW} ensures that each of the $g$-many components of $\Ccurve_i$ admits a (torus-translated) monomial parametrization of the form
+Each ideal $J_i$ with $i\in \{1,\ldots,k\}$ defines an end-curve $\Ccurve_i$ determined by the splice diagram $\Gamma_i$ rooted at $u$, as seen in the center of \autoref{fig:figSplicing}.
+In turn, \autoref{thm:end-curvesNW} ensures that each of the ($g_i$-many) components of $\Ccurve_i$ admits a (torus-translated) monomial parameterization of the form

-with $c_{\lambda, i}^{(\roottree)}\neq 0$ for all $\lambda, i$.
-Thus, each component of $\Ccurve_1\times \ldots \times \Ccurve_k$ can be parameterized using $\CC^{k}$ by combining these (torus-translated) monomial maps.
+with $\boxedo{c_{\lambda, i}^{(u)}} \neq 0$ for all $\lambda, i$.
+Thus, each component of $\Ccurve_1\times \cdots \times \Ccurve_k$ can be parameterized using $\CC^{k}$ by combining these (torus-translated) monomial maps.

 Substituting the expressions from~\eqref{eq:monMap} for the chosen component of each $\Ccurve_i$ into the generators of $J_0$ shows that the closure of each component of $Z$ can be parameterized using a component of a splice type singularity defined by the diagram $\Gamma_0$.
 Note that the Hamm determinant conditions at $u$ arising from $\sG{\Gamma_0}$ agree with those determined by the generators of $J_0$ up to multiplying the columns corresponding to the branches $\Gamma_i$, $i=1,\ldots,k$ by non-zero constants.
-Therefore, each component of $Z$ is the image of a (torus-translated) monomial map from $\CC^k$ restricted to a Pham-Brieskorn-Hamm complete intersection defined by $\Gamma_0$.
+Therefore, each component of $Z$ is the image of a (torus-translated) monomial map from $\CC^{\valv{u}}=\CC^k\times \CC^{\ell}$ restricted to a Pham-Brieskorn-Hamm complete intersection defined by $\Gamma_0$.
 In particular, no component of $Z$ lies in a coordinate subspace of $\CC^n$, so $J_{\wu{}}$ is monomial-free.
 This proves both~(\ref{noBoundaryComp}) and~(\ref{PBHForNodes}).

 Since $Z$ is equidimensional of dimension two and it is defined by $n-2$ polynomial equations, it is a complete intersection.
 This proves~(\ref{ZisCI}).
 It remains to address~(\ref{smoothness}) when $Z$ is not irreducible.